There are 22 names in this directory beginning with the letter M.

 manner of articulation

-Describes how sound is formed as the airstream travels through the vocal tract; stop, nasal, affricate, fricative.
+The manner of articulation of a sound describes how the airstream is manipulated by articulators as it travels through the vocal tract; stop, nasal, affricate, fricative.

-A linguistic element which has had a feature added to the unmarked representation. ex: morphology: singular noun book is unmarked; plural noun books is marked. phonetics: [t] voiceless alveolar stop is unmarked; [d] voiced alveolar stop is marked.
+A linguistic element that is considered 'marked', has had a feature added to its unmarked representation. ex: phonetics: /t/ voiceless alveolar stop is unmarked; /d/ voiced alveolar stop is marked.

-A conversational form regarding guidelines for discourse. ex: maxim of manner (one should be brief and clear) , maxim of quality (one should always tell the truth),maxim of relevance (one should always be connected to the conversation at hand), maxim of quantity (one should contribute that which is required in the discourse, not more, not less).
+In linguistics, a maxim is a principle or criterion that states guidelines for discourse, the most familiar of which is Grice's Maxims. ex: maxim of manner (one should be brief and clear) , maxim of quality (one should always tell the truth),maxim of relevance (one should always be connected to the conversation at hand), maxim of quantity (one should contribute that which is required in the discourse, not more, not less).

 Maxim of Manner

-An utterance must be clear, void of obscurity and ambiguity, delivered in an orderly fashion.
+This one of Grice's four maxims: an utterance must be clear, void of obscurity and ambiguity, delivered in a chronologically orderly fashion.

 Maxim of Quantity